cscart/docs/en/user_guide/addons/commissions_by_category/index.rst

 .. note::

-    This add-on first appeared in Multi-Vendor 4.9.1.
-It is available only in Multi-Vendor Plus.
+    This add-on first appeared in version 4.9.1.
+It is available only in Multi-Vendor Plus and Ultimate.

 =============
 Functionality